top of page

 Dandelion

-Nov 85 min read
+Nov 8, 20255 min read

-And how overconfidence quietly erodes clarity, creativity, and trust inside businesses.
+how overconfidence quietly erodes clarity, creativity, and trust inside businesses.
 The Quiet Cost of Overconfidence In most organisations, confidence is currency.
 The people who speak first, speak loudest, and sound sure of themselves often rise fastest.
 We mistake certainty for competence and fluency for insight.
 But what if we’ve been rewarding the wrong thing?
-The reverse Dunning–Kruger effect describes a paradox where the people who know the most often doubt themsel
+The reverse Dunning–Kruger effect describes a paradox where the people who know the most often doubt themselves

 Dandelion

-Oct 254 min read
+Oct 25, 20254 min read

 While wealth is often measured in financial terms—money, property, and possessions—these are just one part of the story.
 Across cultures and throughout history, people have recognised that real wealth also lies in our relationships, our health, the time we have to spend with loved ones, and the knowledge and experiences we accumulate throughout our lives.
 This broader definition of prosperity is becoming increasingly relevant.
 In Prosperity Without Growth , economist Tim Jack